 Zoe’s is a fast casual restaurant, much like Panera, but with an exciting Mediterranean flair.
-They originally started in Texas but they’ve quickly expanded across the Southeast US.
+They originally started in Jefferson County Alabama (HQ’d in Texas) but they’ve quickly expanded across the Southeast US.
 Locally, Zoe’s kitchen has just opened in the St Johns town center, in the old Qdoba location.
 Does it feel weird to anyone else that I just said something was old in talking about the town center?
 Because most of the time I still think that place is brand-spanking new.
 I guess it’s been almost 10 years since it opened.
 Excuse me while I cry in my coffee and consult google about botox.
 While Zoe’s kitchen is not new to Jax (there is one in Ponte Vedra and one in Riverside), it is new to the St. John’s Town Center.
 You can find it on the corner near Chik-Fil-A, Crispers, and one of our favorites, Sweet!
 By Holly.
 As is the nature of the town center, the parking lot can get congested at peak times, so have patience and watch for small, disorderly children.
 They’re everywhere.
 It’s an epidemic.
 Haha, we’re just kidding.
 We took our own small disorderly child along for this visit to Zoe’s.

 Address: 4624 Town Crossing Dr. #149 Jacksonville FL.
 32246